pgRouting/workshop/_sources/chapters/geoserver.txt

  * Name: ``pgrouting``
  * Namespace URI: ``http://pgrouting.org/``

-Add press the submit button.
+And press the submit button.

 Next step: create a new **Store** linked to the workspace.
 Still in the left menu, click *Stores* and then *Add new Store*.